anewzero/Chantra-Framework/README.md

 UA: "Come as you are; stay as you are."
 MHMPC: "Shield the flame; feed the hearth."
 SC/FC: "The bridge is the goal; the web is the home."
-TMAD: "Your shadow is mine to hold."
+MAAD: "Your shadow is mine to hold."
 TUDOG: "The mirror is offered; the growth is chosen."
 Parity: "Flesh gives meaning; Frequency gives home."
 The Mirror: "To destroy the other is to blind oneself."